—– MYSTERY AND ADVENTURE NOVELS —–

 Cait O’Malley, a newly minted Ph.D., was hired to develop a particle beam weapon for the Navy.
 Initially, she said it was impossible, but over the course of two years, she and her team built a device that was lethal at five miles.
 While she was out of town, her boss test fired the weapon and accidently shot down a commercial airliner.
 Part of the fuselage slams into a car driven by Jack English, an Atlantic City lawyer.
 He survives and works with O’Malley to expose the cover-up.
 Available on Amazon

 Asher Wren, a guy nobody has ever heard of, shows up in Philadelphia and buys an insurance company out of bankruptcy with forty million dollars’ worth of gold.
 When asked where he got the gold, he says, “From my gold mine.”
-Nobody questions him until he tries to buy a pharmaceuticals company and people around the company start dropping dead.
-Buckley Mills Forrester is asked to wrap up an audit of Wren’s insurance company after his boss dies in a car crash.
-That sets off a chain of events including a mine cave-in and a cross country chase.
-Mills life is complicate by Wyman Thorne, Wren’s chief of security and Becker, a tall thin woman with spikey hair and a tattoo on her neck.
-Becker is a certifiable genius and Mills is no match for her.
-Or is he?
+Nobody questions him until he tries to buy a pharmaceuticals company.
+Buckley Mills Forrester, an accountant, is expected to rubber stamp the deal but when he starts asking questions, people with the answers start dying.
 Available on Amazon.

 Stealing is easy.
 Getting away with it is hard.
 Mathew St. Augustine’s “gift” was that he could visualize the reaction to every action before anyone else could.
 It wasn’t much as superpowers went, but it helped him steal $10 billion from the Federal Reserve Bank of Philadelphia and get away with it.
 Available on Amazon